Australia's Caves & Karst

 A project supporting the identification and naming of Cave Crickets around Australia.

 Cave crickets live near the entrances of most caves in Southern Australia and Tasmania.
 They are viewed as an indicator of the health of the invertebrate biota found in caves.
 They have evolved to live in the darkness of caves They have no eyes, and no chirp.
-They use their long antennas and legs to find their food.
+They use their long antennae and legs to find their food.

 Promotes public education projects about caves and karst landscapes, how to protect and manage them.
 See the very successful program: Cave Animal of the Year.